aws-samples/aws-dynamodb-examples/examples/SDK/java/README.md

 Each example in this folder comes with a README file that provides detailed instructions on setup, usage, and relevant context.
 Feel free to browse the examples and adapt the code to your specific DynamoDB-powered applications.

-If you have any questions or need further assistance, don't hesitate to [create an issue](https://github.com/aws-samples/aws-dynamodb-examples/issues/new) in the repository.

 # Detailed list of supported operations

 <!-- TODO: Create issue to Sync the operations with the code -->